mapVancouver, WA

 About

-Vancouver Ballet Folklórico is a non-profit traditional Mexican dance group that focuses on traditional Mexican dance, including colorful presentations of Mexican folk dances and Pre-Hispanic Dance.
-The program includes a Pre-Hispanic Dance subgroup called Tepeyac, whose dancers perform with rattles and feathers, with their feet bare.
-Vancouver Ballet Folklórico also creates yearly installations of Dia de los Muertos and hosts the Luminarias Dia de Los Muertos / Day of The Dead event.
+Vancouver Ballet Folklórico is a non-profit traditional Mexican dance group that focuses on colorful presentations of Mexican folk dances and Pre-Hispanic Dance.
+Dancers take part in traditional Mexican dance, yearly installations of Dia de los Muertos, and the Luminarias Dia de Los Muertos / Day of The Dead event, as well as performances at events and festivals.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.